pnnl/PTMPSI/README.md

 ## Acknowledgments

-The development of *PTM-Psi* acknowledges funding from the Laboratory Directed Research and Development Program under the Predictive Phenomics Initiative at the Pacific Northwest National Laboratory (PNNL).
+The development of *PTM-Psi* is part of the Predictive Phenomics Initiative at the Pacific Northwest National Laboratory (PNNL).
+Also, a portion of the research was performed using the Molecular Sciences Computing Facility at the Environmental Molecular Sciences Laboratory (EMSL) and using resources available through Research Computing at PNNL.
+It was conducted under the Laboratory Directed Research and Development Program at PNNL.
 PNNL is a multi-program national laboratory operated by Battelle Memorial Institute for the U.S. Department of Energy under contract DE-AC05-76RL01830.